 \section{Iterative rounding and our results}

-Chan and Lau \cite{chan} described an iterative rounding procedure to turn the existential bounds of \cite{fks} for uniform hypergraphs into an effective algorithm.
+Chan \& Lau \cite{chan} described an iterative rounding procedure to turn the existential bounds of \cite{fks} for uniform hypergraphs into an effective algorithm.
 We will extend this approach to cover non-uniform hypergraphs (see Proposition \ref{approx-prop} below for the formal statement).
 Roughly speaking, this algorithm is based on the ``local-ratio'' technique \cite{BY04}.
 Given an instance $H$ the algorithm solves the fractional matching LP and considers a suitable edge $e$.
 It modifies the weight of neighbors of $e$ and removes $e$ to obtain a smaller hypergraph $H'$ and recursively applies the algorithm to $H'$.

 Consider a hypergraph $H=(V,E)$, where in addition each edge has a weight $w(e)$ as well as an associated ``discount factor'' $g(e) \in (0,1]$.
 For concreteness, one can think of $g(e) = 1/|e|$.
-We can use the following {\textsc FindMatching} algorithm to obtain a high-weight matching for $H$.
+We can use the following \textsc{FindMatching} algorithm to obtain a high-weight matching for $H$.

-Proposition \ref{approx-prop} below analyzes the quality of the solution returned by the algorithm, given the discount factors.
-The following definitions are critical for our analysis. \begin{definition} The basic fractional matching $x$ is \emph{stuck for $g$} if is satisfies the condition
+Note that while the earlier algorithm \cite{chan} used identical discount factors everywhere, ours can be different for each edge.
+Proposition \ref{approx-prop} below analyzes the quality of the solution returned by the algorithm, in terms of the discount factors.
+The following definitions are critical for our analysis. \begin{definition} A basic fractional matching $x$ is \emph{stuck for $g$} if it satisfies the condition